Discrimination in Any Aspect of Employment Is Illegal

 Employment practices that are considered to be discrimination involve any biased behavior in employee selection, hiring, job assignment, compensation, promotion, employment termination, setting wages and compensation, testing, training, apprenticeships, internships, retaliation, and various types of harassment that are based on these protected classifications.

 Discrimination can be obvious or it can be hidden.
-An example of obvious discrimination is to reject a candidate during your hiring team's debrief meeting because your experience of blacks is that they don't work very hard.
-All of your coworkers, when they get over their shock, would call you on this obvious discriminatory statement.
+An example of obvious discrimination is to reject a candidate during your hiring team's debrief meeting because your experience of African Americans is that they don't work very hard.
+All of your coworkers, when they got over their shock, would call you on this obvious, blatant, discriminatory statement.

-This happens everyday in workplaces around the world and I cannot emphasize strongly enough that as managers and HR leaders you need to avoid this practice.
-It is wrong on so many levels to allow any prejudices you hold personally to affect the decisions you make in employment.
+This happens every day in workplaces around the world and you cannot emphasize strongly enough that as managers and HR leaders you need to avoid this practice.
+It is wrong on so many levels to allow any prejudices you hold personally to affect the decisions you make in any employment-related situation.

 Additional Protections against Discrimination